MBARI-BOG/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol.md

 | Final Extension | 72° C | 10 minutes | 1 |
 | Hold | 4° C | ∞ |  |

-1. PCR reactions were run in single 75ul reactions for each sample using 12-basepair Golay barcoded reverse primers (Amaral-Zettler et al., 2009) with Fluidigm adapters CS1 & CS2.
+1. PCR reactions were run in single 75ul reactions for each sample using 12-basepair Golay barcoded reverse primers (Amaral-Zettler et al. (2009), Stoek et al. (2010), Earth Microbiome Project) with Fluidigm adapters CS1 & CS2.

-2. PCR reactions were run in 96-well plates with a NTC run in singleton for each plate.
+2. PCR reactions were run in 96-well plates with a NTC and positive control run in singleton for each plate.
 PCR cycling parameters use a normal ramp speed.

 ### Quality Control